John: Oh, we call 'em linebackers, or serial killers. Depends on whether they're professional or amateur.

 In the UK, where it's often derided as "Rugby for pansies", 46 teams play in the British American Football League.
 The BAFL has three levels: The Premier, of which there are 7 teams; BAFL 1, of which there are 12 teams; and BAFL 2, of which there are 27 teams.
 While the lower level teams have their own championship games during BritBowl Weekend, only Premier league teams face each other in the BritBowl which is it traditionally held in Sheffield's Don Valley Stadium.
 Unlike the NFL, the BAFL season is played through the summer (April to September), with the British university season spanning the autumn and winter.
 In the 1980s, the Sky network featured live broadcasts of American football games.
 Unfortunately, those broadcasts were early in the morning.
 Despite this, it managed to get small but devoted audience.

-Recently, there's renewed interest in the game with Sky Sports showing the early doubleheader and NFL Network games, the local ESPN airsMonday Night Football, while the terrestrial Five network gets Sunday Night Football, all live (though in the latter cases the night games air in the early mornings after midnight London time due to time zones).
-The NFL currently plays two yearly regular season games at the new Wembley Stadium in London in order to stoke further interest in the American game with the Jaguars giving up one home date in order to play every year because their owner also owns former English Premier League side Fulham, thus twice a year two team's "home games" takes place at least 2,000 miles away across The Pond at a neutral venue.
-The NFL, while doing well in the US, sees its future in expanding the league in other countries, and regular season NFL games abroad are a part of this plan.
+To stoke further interest in the American game, the NFL started playing an annual regular season game at the new Wembley Stadium in London starting in 2007.
+Starting in 2013, the Jaguars have played one of their home dates in London every year because their owner also owns former English Premier League side Fulham.
+Because of this, there were now two annual games in London.
+In 2016 the NFL added a third London game, played at Twickenham Stadium (England's national rugby stadium).
+In 2017, the number jumped to four: two games at Wembley and two at Twickenham, meaning four teams got to play "home games" at least 2,000 miles across The Pond at a neutral venue.
+Starting in 2019, the venues changed to Wembley and the new Tottenham Hotspur Stadium, the latter built for both the EPL club and the NFL.note The NFL, while doing well in the US, sees its future in expanding the league in other countries, and regular season NFL games abroad are a part of this plan.
 The Arena Football League has stated similar aspirations, and has established a subsidiary to build a 6-team league in China by 2014, featuring both American and local talent.